Show HN: A comics-filled guide to AI Safety by Nicky Case and teenagers

 [tour guide voice] And to your right 👉, you'll see buttons for the Table of Contents, changing this webpage's style, and a reading-time-remaining clock.

-For this series, the Intro & Part 1 were published on May 2024, Part 2 is out now on Aug 2024, and Part Three will be out on Halloween 2024.
+For this series, the Intro & Part 1 were published on May 2024, Part 2 is out now on Aug 2024, and Part Three will be out on Dec 2024.
 OPTIONAL: If you'd like to be notified on their release, signup below!👇 You will not be spammed with other stuff, just the two notification emails.
 (Buuuuut, [podcast sponsor voice] if you're in high school or earlier, and interested in AI/code/engineering, consider checking the box to learn more about Hack Club!
 P.S: There's free stickers~~~ ✨)

 Anyway, [tour guide voice again] before we hike through the rocky terrain of AI & AI Safety, let's take a 10,000-foot look of the land: